tildearrow/furnace/doc/2-interface/settings.md

 ### Import

 - **Use OPL3 instead of OPL2 for S3M import**: changes which system is used for the import of S3M files that contain FM channels.
-- **Load sample fine tuning when importing a sample**: as it says. may result in glitches with some samples.
+- **Load sample fine tuning when importing a sample**: if the file has note tuning information, it will be loaded. may result in glitches with some samples.

 ## Audio